ibartomeus/CropPollinationModels/README.md

 - 3: Dainese M et al. 2019 A global synthesis reveals biodiversity-mediated benefits for crop production.
 Science Advances 5: eaax0221.

 # To Do:
 [] Add Links to download a PDF and social media to share.
 [] Add htmls to /docs automatically to make it visible in github pages.
 [] Add a news.md for versioning.
 [] make github actions to work.
 [] Re-think data cleaning.
-[] Re-think final models to show
+[] Re-think final models to show.